-Two weeks ago, two British Tornado F3 fighter aircraft were scrambled from the Royal Air Force base Leuchars, the UK’s most northerly air defense station, to pursue two Russian Tupolev 160 bombers which were approximately one hundred nautical miles to the west of Stornaway on the northwest coast of Scotland.
+Two weeks ago, two British Tornado F3 fighter aircraft were scrambled from the Royal Air Force base Leuchars, the United Kingdom’s most northerly air defense station, to pursue two Russian Tupolev 160 bombers which were approximately one hundred nautical miles to the west of Stornaway on the northwest coast of Scotland.

 More than twenty of such incident have occured over the last year, the Ministry of Defense revealed on Wednesday.
-In scenes that harken back to Cold War era saber-rattling, Moscow has been issuing planes to probe British air defenses in what largely appear to be a shows of strength.
+In scenes that harken back to Cold War era saber rattling, Moscow has been issuing planes to probe British air defenses in what largely appear to be a shows of strength.